hpc/pavilion2/docs/README.txt

 <td> name value [units]

 Explanation:
-<td> - tag or marker used by the result parser.
+<td> - tag used by the result parser.
 name - char string, up to 32 chars.
-Name of the trend data item.
+Name of the value of interest.
+Referred to in Pavilion parlance as trend data.
-value - char string, up to 64 chars units - char string, up to 24 chars.
+  Note - If name is followed by a "+" (no spaces) with a node name attached then an automated tool is available to create boxplots for that that node. ( see get_results "-bp" argument ) value - char string, up to 64 chars units - char string, up to 24 chars.

+Hints for viewing boxplots:
+ To view from a machine with showimage tool
+ - in Boxplots directory of appropriate date run ... examples - find . -name \*.png -exec showimage {} \;
+ or
+ find  /tmp/Boxplots-02-24-2015T09:14:18:691101/ -name \*.png -exec showimage {} \;

 Rules:
 - One name value entry per line.